-Canon 50D versus Nikon D7100
+Canon 50D vs Nikon D7100

-The Canon EOS 50D and the Nikon D7100 are two enthusiast cameras that were officially introduced, respectively, in August 2008 and February 2013.
+The Canon EOS 50D and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in August 2008 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 15.1 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 15.1 megapixels, whereas the Nikon provides 24 MP.

 Body comparison: Canon 50D vs Nikon D7100